uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/QCA_Analysis/readme.md

 Conclusion: This is a state where slow module is between the TCK and the RTCK, but it does not show anything on TDO.

+### Variation points

+1. TRST pulled low or high
+2. TDO pulled low or high during power-on
+3. System-Reset: (a) not used, (b) released before TRST, (c) released after TRST
+4. Timing of power-on, system-reset, TRST, first TCK
+5. Line-swaps between data sheet and real world

+### Observed TAPs

+- TAP5bit:
+    - precondition: TRST=H, TDO=pullup
+    - observation: 5-bit-TAP.
+Works for boundary scan, aka control and read pin states.
+- TAPslow:
+    - precondition: some actions on TAP5bit (maybe just reading twice).
+Then pull TRST low.
+Enable adaptive clocking.
+    - observation: adaptive clocking forces very slow clock (~2 to ~6ms cycle time).
+No activity on TDO.
+    - todo: does the slow timing relate to SPI transfers to flash or host?
+- TAParm: not found yet.
+Should be a 4-bit-TAP.

 ## Controlling openOCD from python